tree-sitter/tree-sitter/docs/section-3-creating-parsers.md

 In addition to the `name` and `rules` fields, grammars have a few other optional public fields that influence the behavior of the parser.

 * `extras` - an array of tokens that may appear *anywhere* in the language.
 This is often used for whitespace and comments.
-The default for `extras` in `tree-sitter-cli` is to accept whitespace.
-To control whitespace explicitly, specify `extras=[]` in the grammar.
+The default value of `extras` is to accept whitespace.
+To control whitespace explicitly, specify `extras: $ => []` in your grammar.
 * `inline` - an array of rule names that should be automatically *removed* from the grammar by replacing all of their usages with a copy of their definition.
 This is useful for rules that are used in multiple places but for which you *don't* want to create syntax tree nodes at runtime.
 * `conflicts` - an array of arrays of rule names.
 Each inner array represents a set of rules that's involved in an *LR(1) conflict* that is *intended to exist* in the grammar.
 When these conflicts occur at runtime, Tree-sitter will use the GLR algorithm to explore all of the possible interpretations.
-If *multiple* parses end up succeeding, Tree-sitter will pick the subtree rule with the highest *dynamic precedence*.
+If *multiple* parses end up succeeding, Tree-sitter will pick the subtree whose corresponding rule has the highest total *dynamic precedence*.
-* `externals` - an array of toen names which can be returned by an *external scanner*.
+* `externals` - an array of token names which can be returned by an *external scanner*.
 External scanners allow you to write custom C code which runs during the lexing process in order to handle lexical rules (e.g. Python's indentation tokens) that cannot be described by regular expressions.
 * `word` - the name of a token that will match keywords for the purpose of the [keyword extraction](#keyword-extraction) optimization.

 ## Adjusting existing grammars